 - North American Indians, by Marie and Douglas Gorsline, Random House, 1977.
 This book was the introduction to Native American tribes and their lifestyles for my siblings and me.
 It’s a good overview of the different cultural regions of North America, including a map at the beginning of the book.
 For each region, it names one or two of the best-known tribes and gives a few pages of details about their lifestyle, beautifully illustrated.
 The last page of the book is about sign language, which it says functioned as a lingua franca for the different Plains tribes.
 It includes a number of illustrations of the different signs.
 What could be more fun?

 - Runner for the King by Rowena Bastin Bennett, 1962.
 I must have been seven years old when I read this book.
-I have no doubt that I picked it up because it featured my two favorite things: Indians, and the word “king.”
+It featured my two favorite things: Indians, and the word “king.”
 It takes place in the ancient Incan kingdom, but I didn’t know that at the time.
 All I knew was that it did not disappoint.
 The boy on the front cover runs through rugged mountain landscapes.
 He encounters a fellow runner who has been beaten and tied up by enemies, so the boy must run the next messenger’s leg of the journey as well as his own.
 He has to climb over a rock slide.
 At last, he makes it to the king with his message and is personally honored by the king.
 I now realize, looking at the drawing, that the boy’s face on this cover does not look particularly Incan.
 It looks more like Peter Pan colored reddish brown.
 But at the time, this boy – particularly this picture on the cover – instantly became my standard for fitness and beauty.
-You’d laugh about that if you knew me, because I look less like this lean, fit, dark-haired runner, and more like … well, Shirley Temple.

 - Little House on the Prairie by Laura Ingalls Wilder, Scholastic, Inc., 1935, 1953, 1963.
 This is the Little House book in which the Ingalls family go into “Indian country,” homestead there for less than a year, and then are moved out by changing government policy, not too long after the same government has forced the Indians to leave.
 This book has been called racist, but that is a foul slander.
 It portrays a lot of complexity in the Ingalls family’s experience with the Indians.
 Charles Ingalls, Laura’s “Pa,” in particular clearly respects the Indians.
 He gently rebukes some other settlers when they speak of the Indians in a dehumanizing way, and he talks with enthusiasm about a buffalo hunt: “Now that’s something I’d like to see!”
 There is also a scene where Pa has been hunting a wildcat that he knows is hanging around the creek.
 He needs to find and kill it so that it doesn’t attack his family.
 He meets an Indian man, who gives him to understand with signs that three days ago he found the very cat and shot it out of a tree.